kurtosis-tech/kardinal/README.md

 ### Kardinal CLI

 The Kardinal CLI is a standalone tool interacting with the Kardinal Cloud to manage the dev flows.
-Examples of

 ### Kardinal Manager

-The Kardinal Manager retrieves the user services topology from the Kardinal Cloud and applies the latest changes by interacting with the Istio client and K8S client.
-The Manager manages traffic with Istio objects like virtual servicess and destination rules.
-The Manager manages K8S services and deployments.
+The Kardinal Manager retrieves the latest user services topology from the Kardinal Cloud and applies the changes by interacting with the Istio client and K8S client.
+The Manager manages traffic using Istio objects such as virtual servicess and destination rules.
+The Manager also updates the K8S services and deployments.

 ## Development instructions